 - Contact: Thumb pad and index finger on the bilateral facets of the same segment (starting at C7 and progressively moving superior to the base of the occiput).

 - Stabilization: Opposite hand on the patient’s forehead.

-- Doctor applies a gentle P-A pressure from C7 to the base of the occiput.
+- The doctor applies a gentle P-A pressure from C7 to the base of the occiput.

 - Normally, each segment should exhibit a smooth and fluid motion, with a spongy joint play at the end range of motion.

-- When a subluxation is present, a hard end feel and lack of joint play is found at the affected segment (C5, in our sample case) .
+- When a subluxation is present, a hard end feel and lack of joint play is found in the affected segment (C5, in our sample case).